-- 6.2.16 When Winter Service Operations are planned, the Operating Company shall notify electronically Traffic Scotland, to inform them of such Operations and, when appropriate, to request that messages be displayed on all relevant electronic warning systems and variable message signs. - 6.2.17 From 1 November to 30 April inclusive, the Operating Company shall carry out Winter Service Patrols on those sections of Trunk Roads identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.6 Winter Service Patrols.
+6.2.16 When Winter Service Operations are planned, the Operating Company shall notify electronically Traffic Scotland, to inform them of such Operations and, when appropriate, to

-- 6.2.18 Category A Winter Service Patrols and Category B Winter Service Patrols are identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.6 Winter Service Patrols. - 6.2.19 All Winter Service Patrol vehicles shall have the full functionality that meets the requirements of the Schedule 5 Specification & Drawings including being fitted with; - (a) A pre-wet spreader with a minimum capacity of six (6) cubic metres, - (b) Mobile road condition monitoring equipment that relays live road condition information including images from the vehicle to the control room of the Central Office and Traffic Scotland National Control Centre, and - (c) Cameras in accordance with Schedule 5 Specification & Drawings, 179AR Dash Cams. - 6.2.20 When the road surface temperature for any climatic area within a Winter Service Patrol Route is forecast at any time to be less than, or equal to, three (3) degrees centigrade (during the period 1st November to 30th April), a Winter Service Patrol shall be enacted in accordance with the requirements of Section 6 Network Operations - Winter Service, 6.2 Management, 6.2.25 and Section 6.2 Management 6.2.26. - 6.2.21 Winter Service Patrols shall; - (a) patrol all carriageways of Trunk Roads of the Unit, excluding slip roads, - (b) report on road conditions encountered to, and take instruction on treatments from, the Winter Service Duty Officers, - (c) provide an immediate response when instructed to carry out treatments or other deicing Operations by the Winter Service Duty Officers, - (d) deal with any situation on the Winter Service Patrol Route requiring immediate attention, - (e) pay particular attention to the areas identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.7 Location of Known Vulnerable Locations, - (f) undertake short stops for minor maintenance activities such as clearing grips and removing debris, and - (g) provide daily reports in the format indicated in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 appendices for Winter Service Plan, Table 6.1.1 Winter Service Patrol Report Record.
+- request that messages be displayed on all relevant electronic warning systems and variable message signs. - 6.2.17 From 1 November to 30 April inclusive, the Operating Company shall carry out Winter Service Patrols on those sections of Trunk Roads identified in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.6 Winter Service Patrols. - 6.2.18 Category A Winter Service Patrols and Category B Winter Service Patrols are identified in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.6 Winter Service Patrols. - 6.2.19 All Winter Service Patrol vehicles shall have the full functionality that meets the requirements of the Schedule 5 Specification & Drawings including being fitted with; - (a) A pre-wet spreader with a minimum capacity of six (6) cubic metres, - (b) Mobile road condition monitoring equipment that relays live road condition information including images from the vehicle to the control room of the Central Office and Traffic Scotland National Control Centre, and - (c) Cameras in accordance with Schedule 5 Specification & Drawings, 179AR Dash Cams. - 6.2.20 When the road surface temperature for any climatic area within a Winter Service Patrol Route is forecast at any time to be less than, or equal to, three (3) degrees centigrade (during the period 1st November to 30th April), a Winter Service Patrol shall be enacted in accordance with the requirements of Section 6 Network Operations Winter Service, 6.2 Management, 6.2.25 and Section 6.2 Management 6.2.26. - 6.2.21 Winter Service Patrols shall; - (a) Patrol all carriageways of Trunk Roads of the Unit, excluding slip roads, - (b) Report on road conditions encountered to, and take instruction on treatments from, the Winter Service Duty Officers, - (c) Provide an immediate response when instructed to carry out treatments or other deicing Operations by the Winter Service Duty Officers, - (d) Deal with any situation on the Winter Service Patrol Route requiring immediate attention, - (e) Pay particular attention to the areas identified in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.7 Location of Known Vulnerable Locations, - (f) Undertake short stops for minor maintenance activities such as clearing grips and removing debris, and

-Where any situation on the Winter Service Patrol Route cannot be resolved by any of the actions described in this Section 6 Network Operations - Winter Service, 6.2.23, the
+- (g) Provide daily reports in the format indicated in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.1 Winter Service Patrol Report Record. - (h) Report Category 1 defects including potholes and flooding which shall be responded to and recorded by the Incident Liaison Officer.

-Operating Company shall deploy additional resources to perform the Winter Service.
+Where any situation on the Winter Service Patrol Route cannot be resolved by any of the actions described in this Section 6 Network Operations - Winter Service, 6.2.23, the Operating Company shall deploy additional resources to perform the Winter Service.
 Where any Incident occurs on the Unit, but out with the Winter Service Patrol Route, the Operating Company shall deploy additional resources to manage the Incident.